 1. Machine Translation

-Machine Translation is the subfield of computer linguistics which involves the use of software applications to translate text or speech from one language to another.
+Machine Translation is the subfield of computer linguistics that involves the use of software applications to translate text or speech from one language to another.
 One of the best examples of machine translation is Google Translate which is known to translate over 100 billion words every day.

 Google Translate uses neural machine translation which uses artificial neural networks (deep learning) to translate the whole sentence at a time.
 It uses the example-based machine translation approach wherein the system learns from millions of examples to improve the output.